OllieDiscord/Jays-Assistant/README.md

 ## Contributing

-Please refer to the contribution guide located in ` .github > CONTRIBUTING.md `
+Please refer to the [contribution guide](/.github/CONTRIBUTING.md) to learn more.